Oenanthe crocata: Uses and in culture

 The essential oils from the seeds of O. crocata have been shown to have moderate antibacterial effect against Enterococcus faecalis and Bacillus lentus.
 The oils are also anti-inflammatory, antioxidant and anti-fungal (esp. against Cryptococcus neoformans), and they have been suggested for use in counteracting inflammatory diseases.
 In the past, extracts from this plant have been used in medicine, for example as a treatment for epilepsy, and in Ireland it was apparently commonly used in a poultice for treating skin disorders and even cancers.

-In astrology, hemlock water-dropwort is associated with the planet Jupiter.